ciardorje/Multi-Season_Spatial_MSOM/README.md

 fireMod <- nimbleCode({
 ```
 ### Likelihood ###
 In the next section we define the model likelihood, i.e. the effects of our predictor variables on our outcomes of interest, that is species occurence and detection probabilities.
 We estimate occurrence and detection parameters for every species i in the data set individually.
-So we want to execute the model 'for' each species seperately:
+So we want to execute the model ```for``` each species seperately:
 ```r
   for(sp in 1:nSps){
 ```